castleproject/Core/README.md

 * `FEATURE_ASSEMBLYBUILDER_SAVE` - enabled support for saving the dynamically generated proxy assembly.
 * `FEATURE_BINDINGLIST` - enables support features that make use of System.ComponentModel.BindingList.
 * `FEATURE_DICTIONARYADAPTER_XML` - enable DictionaryAdapter Xml features.
-* `FEATURE_CUSTOMMODIFIERS` - enables reading and emitting optional and required custom modifiers defined on parameters including return parameters.
-It seems like a defect in corefx not to expose these methods because they are still implemented.
 * `FEATURE_EVENTLOG` - provides a diagnostics logger using the Windows Event Log.
 * `FEATURE_GAC` - enables support for obtaining assemblies using an assembly long form name.
 * `FEATURE_GET_REFERENCED_ASSEMBLIES` - enables code that takes advantage of System.Reflection.Assembly.GetReferencedAssemblies().